-- In any participant who sustains a significant impact to the head, face, neck, or body and demonstrates ANY of the visual signs of a suspected concussion or reports ANY symptoms of a suspected concussion as detailed in the Concussion Recognition Tool 5. - If a participant reports ANY concussion symptoms to one of their peers, parents, teachers, or coaches or if anyone witnesses a participant exhibiting any of the visual signs of concussion.
+- In any participant who sustains a significant impact to the head, face, neck, or body and demonstrates ANY of the visual signs of a suspected concussion or reports ANY symptoms of a suspected concussion as detailed in the Concussion Recognition Tool 6th Edition (CRT6). - If a participant reports ANY concussion symptoms to one of their peers, parents, teachers, or coaches or if anyone witnesses a participant exhibiting any of the visual signs of concussion.

 In some cases, a participant may demonstrate signs or symptoms of a more severe head or spine injury including convulsions, worsening headaches, vomiting or neck pain.
-If a participant demonstrates any of the 'Red Flags' indicated by the Concussion Recognition Tool 5, a more severe head or spine injury should be suspected, and Emergency Assessment (see point 3a below) should be pursued.
+If a participant demonstrates any of the 'Red Flags' indicated by the Concussion Recognition Tool - 6th Edition (CRT6), a more severe head or spine injury should be suspected, and Emergency Assessment (see point 3a below) should be pursued.

-- Who: Participants, parents, coaches, officials, teachers, trainers, and licensed healthcare professionals. - How: Concussion Recognition Tool 5 (CRT5)
+- Who: Participants, parents, coaches, officials, teachers, trainers, and healthcare professionals. - How: Concussion Recognition Tool 6th Edition (CRT6)